-According to Bright Edge Reasearch, 53% of the audience come to a website with SEO efforts.Source
+According to Bright Edge Research, 53% of the audience comes to a website with SEO efforts.Source

-Let us say you have a website for cooking recipes and have optimized the website with relevant keywords.
+Let’s say you have a website for cooking recipes and have optimized the website with relevant keywords.
 Whenever someone searches for cooking recipes, your website will appear in the search results and will click on your website.
 In this case, the traffic coming to your website is organic and will be constant.

 When implemented correctly, SEO can continue to drive traffic without much effort.
 Often when you have ranked for a few keywords, there is not much more effort required.
 Maybe just minor tweaks here and there.
 The majority of the work is put in initially when you want to start ranking for a keyword, and once you are ranked the traffic will come on autopilot.

 With SEO, dividends are reaped over time and great content, along with other SEO techniques will result in more traffic eventually.

-SEO is important for any kind of website.
 While search engines have become smarter over time, it is still important to optimize your website.
 This will help search engines better understand your content and rank it for relevant terms.

-How SEO is important for business?
+How SEO is important for businesses?